 We encourage healthy habits among our campers and sincerely hope that parents will cooperate with us by providing lunches that are balanced, nutritional, and produce a minimum of trash.
 Lunches should be packed in reusable containers.
-We are very active in recycling and composting and ask that you do not send disposable items to camp (this includes Lunchables and juice boxes).
-Trash may be sent home with your camper.
+We are very active in recycling and composting and ask that you minimize the disposable items you send to camp.
 We do not have cold storage facilities for lunches, so please pack ice in your reusable, labeled lunch box / bag.
 Campers are provided easy and frequent access to water and hydrating drinks throughout the day.
 Encourage your camper to drink plenty of water at home also.
 We do not allow glass bottles or cans at camp.
 Bees, yellow jackets and other insects enjoy flying into them.